CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    ![](./media/ss-64.png)

-   >**Note:** If you are not able to se ethe ticket, wait for few seconds or refresh the page to see it.
+   >**Note:** If you are not able to see the ticket, wait for few seconds or refresh the page to see it.

 1. Now, run the agent again on interactive mode by adding `--interactive` flag.
 This lets you input the question and get the response back.
 Provide the below prompt as question once it asks.